 See section ‘Sharing data with third parties’.

-Purchase of LeasePlan Occasions.
+Purchase of LeasePlan Vehicles.

 What does this purpose entail?

-We process your information in relation to your (potential) purchase of (a) LeasePlan occasion(s) and other related Services via an auction or via the website www.carnextmarketplace.com.
+We process your information in relation to your (potential) purchase of (a) LeasePlan vehicles(s) and other related Services via an auction or other outlet.
 This includes the execution of the purchase agreement, the delivery and the settlement of the payment transaction.
 This processing is based on legitimate interest (the conclusion and performance of the purchase agreement).

 Which personal information do we process for this purpose?